Infosys-class-4/bishnu-net-training/Readme.md

 1. On existing **Test** controller, add new action which takes one query parameter *upto* from user and print multiplication table from 1 to *upto* on a page.

 1. Create new employee MVC controller and add an action on it.
-This action will bind list of employee names to its view and renders those names on the page using bootstrap list group.
+This action will bind list of employee names to its view and renders those names in alphabetical order on the page using bootstrap list group.